arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/led-matrix/led-matrix.md

 ## How to Write a Frame
 The LED matrix library for the UNO R4 WiFi works on the principle of creating a frame, and then loading it into a buffer which displays the frame.

+A frame is what we call the "image" that is displayed at any given moment on the matrix.
+If an animation is a series of images, a frame is one of those images in the series.

 How this frame is created can vary quite a lot, and you can choose whatever way is the easiest for your application, but most of the time you'll be creating an array that holds the frame in 3 32bit integers.
 A frame like this is difficult for a person to interpret, but it is efficient and therefore the way to go if you're making animations or graphics to display states of a program or interfaces.
 You can create frames and animations such as this one by using tools such as [FotogramMatrice](#fotogrammatrice).
 Such a frame may look similar to this: